ndigrazia/Conversational-Architectural-AI-Chatbot/README.md

 ## Rag Service

-Our Rag service is like your go-to problem solver when you have questions.
+Our Rag service esposes an API that can you invoke to resolve questions.
 It's all powered by LLM's function-calling magic, making sure you get the answers you need in a snap.

 See more [Readme file](./rag/README.md).

+## Front Service

+Is the front-end of the chatbot.
+You can ask questions in intereactive way, internally this call rag API.

 ## Start all services from docker.io